marisarpo/horizons-week02/day1/1_landing_page/README.md

 that looks like [this][ss-01-a], containing HTML which is completely unstyled.
 Open up the [specs] as well.

+Take a close look at the skeleton HTML.
+There are some fundamental HTML tags such as `html`, `head`, `body`, and `meta`.
+Two stylesheets have been included using the `link` tag.
+Finally, we've defined one `section` with some content.
+(Note that `section` is an HTML5 [semantic tag], and that you could have used the non-semantic `div` tag instead here.)

 Take a look at the goal [screenshot][ss-01-b] for this phase and take careful note of the differences.
 See them?